All nymphs

 Huldra

 The Huldra belongs to Scandinavian folklore rather than ancient classical nymph taxonomy.
-She is a hidden woman of the forest, alluring, dangerous, and bound to wild land.
+She is a hidden woman of the forest — alluring, dangerous, and bound to wild land in ways that outlast any single telling.

 A restrained dark portrait of Huldra in a northern forest, with pine shadows, moss, and antique copper details.